The top 5 ways to improve staff retention

 So what can you do about this?
 How can you improve your staff retention?

 Well, say you want to improve performance in the workplace.
 It makes sense to understand the main reasons why employees are unmotivated and underperforming.

 Similarly, if we want to improve staff retention, it makes sense to examine the reasons why people leave their jobs.

 In recent years Gallup polls have found the same reasons for leaving have tended to come up again and again.

 While there may be some unique circumstances in your own business that contribute to the problem, focusing on the following five steps will help address the main concerns…

-Poor leadership consistently tops the list of why employees leave.
+Poor leadership consistently tops the list contributing to poor staff retention.
 There seems to be a lot of truth in the saying that people don’t leave jobs — they leave their bosses.

 We’ve all had the experience: you’re feeling a bit under the weather, the alarm rings, and you’re faced with a choice: struggle out of bed and make it into work against your best judgment — or stay put.